idimension18/Target-ocaml-edition/README.md

 ```
 make
 ```
-If all has gone well, a binary should appear in the bin folder.
+If all has gone well, a binary should have appeared in the bin folder.

 If you want to clean the repo you can run :
 ```
 make clean